meta-llama/llama-stack/docs/source/references/llama_cli_reference/index.md

 The `llama model` command helps you explore the model’s interface.

 1. `download`: Download the model from different sources. (meta, huggingface)
-2. `list`: Lists all the models available for download with hardware requirements to deploy the models.
+2. `list`: Lists all the models available for download with hardware requirements for deploying the models.
 3. `prompt-format`: Show llama model message formats.
 4. `describe`: Describes all the properties of the model.